3 weeks left for feedback on LRT route into Cambridge

 The third alternative option would see Highway 8 replace King Street East as the way to get light rail vehicles through the Freeport area, which planners say would decrease travel times without significantly affecting the accessibility of the network.

-Building the LRT expansion with the preliminary preferred route is expected to cost $1.25 million, if it happens between 2025 and 2028.
+Building the LRT expansion with the preliminary preferred route is expected to cost $1.25 billion, if it happens between 2025 and 2028.
 The region is expected to ask the provincial and federal governments to cover some or all of the cost.

 The survey is open until Feb.
 16. Feedback from it will be taken into account before a final preferred route is presented to the public this spring.
 That route will then be subjected to another round of public feedback before it is passed to regional councillors for approval.